mui/material-ui/packages/pigment-css-react/README.md

   });
 ```

-Then you can read `ownerState` in the slot to style it based on the `variant` prop.
+Then you can read `ownerState` in the slot to style it based on the `variant` prop:

 ```diff
   const StatRoot = styled('div', {